NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 Initial Response to an Allegation:

-Where there appears to be a pattern of repeat low-level concerns, the organisation should consult with the LADO to determine if the harm threshold has been met.
-Where this is the case the NYSCP procedures will apply.
+Repeated Low Level Concerns – Where there are repeated low-level concerns, the organisation must consult with the LADO to determine whether the threshold for harm has been met.
+If so, the full NYSCP procedures will apply.

-Allegations involving an immediate risk to a child or a safeguarding concern that requires an urgent response should be reported immediately to the police by calling 999 (emergency) or 101 (non-emergency).
+Allegations involving an immediate risk to a child or a safeguarding concern that requires an urgent response should be reported immediately to the police by calling 999 (emergency) or 101 (non-emergency) and the Local Authority Emergency Duty Team (EDT) on 0300 131 2 131.
+These agencies will advise on next steps.
+The NYC LADO should be informed as soon as possible.

 • Signing and dating the written record